cs-ed/edtech-plan-aashton18/README.md

   * Classes used - Python, Intro to CS, Coding

 * [TinkerCad](https://www.tinkercad.com/) - Free online 3D design, electronics, coding platform.
 Integrates with CoSpaces Edu and 3D printers
-  * Classes used - Intro to CS, Digital Art
+  * Classes used - Intro to CS

 * [Adobe Spark](https://www.adobe.com/express/) - Free online 2D design for the creation of flyers, videos, and websites.
-  * Classes used - Intro to CS, Digital Art
+  * Classes used - Intro to CS

-* [Blender](https://www.blender.org/) - Open sources 3D software used to build 3D graphics & animations
-  * Classes used - Digital Art

 **iOS Applications**

-* [Blockly](https://www.makewonder.com/apps/blockly/) - Introduces fundamental and advanced coding concepts through playful projects and puzzles.
-They are used with the Dash robot.
-  * Classes used: Intro to CS, Robotics

 * [Swift Playgrounds](https://www.apple.com/swift/playgrounds/) -  Students will solve puzzles to master the basics using Swift.
-They will then take on challenges to step up to more advanced playgrounds designed by Apple, used with the Dash robot.
+They will then take on challenges to step up to more advanced playgrounds designed by Apple.
   * Classes used: Intro to CS

-* [Sphero Edu](https://sphero.com/pages/apps) - Used to complete STEAM activities with the SPRK robot.
-Beginner to advanced coding option to include drawing lines, building with Scratch blocks, or JavaScript.
-  * Classes used: Intro to CS, Robotics

 **Teacher Instructional Resources**